 LinkedIn tip: Don't neglect keywords in your summary

 Adding a summary of 40 words or more makes your LinkedIn profile more likely to turn up in a future employer’s search.
 “A good tip is to ensure your summary includes keywords and skills featured in desirable job descriptions for your field,” Kim says.
 Using strong keywords is especially important in the IT world.
 “Your value increases when you come across as up-to-date with the latest and greatest technologies and methodologies that all of the top organizations are implementing and migrating toward,” adds Amanda Neiser, a Long Island-based recruiter and founder of Plum Placements, Inc. “Just like you might use keywords to find a job, a recruiter does the same to find you.”

 Remember to occasionally download your connections.
-After you’ve gone to all the trouble of building a large professional network, you don’t want to risk losing everyone’s contact info—they may know about an excellent opportunity for you; or you may know of a career opportunity for them.
+After you’ve gone to all the trouble of building a large professional network, you don’t want to risk losing everyone’s contact info—they may know about an excellent opportunity for you, or you may know of a career opportunity for them.
 Or, they may work at company you’re considering applying to and you’d like to contact them to learn more about their employer.
 To do this, click on Connections, then Settings (the gear icon), and on the next page, under Advanced Settings, you’ll see a link to export your LinkedIn connections as a .CSV file.
 “Now you have a file containing your contacts' first and last names, email addresses, job titles, and companies,” says Kim.
-Once you land your new job, use these smart tips to get your boss to trust you.
+Once you land your next job interview, get the most out of it by asking these key questions.